Jperez65/Sequoia-Tree/README.md

 # Database Project 2: Sequoia Tree  Author:Josue Perez

 ## Objective
-The main objective for this project will be to create a BST tree that extends its branches lengths.
-In this case, the bst is will imitate a sequoia tree branch by having the highest length branch.
+The main objective for this project will be to create a BST tree that extends its branches to be the tallest in the tree.
+In this case, the bst will imitate a sequoia tree branch by having the highest length branch.

 ## Overview
 The project contains two classes: *sequioa and sequioaNode*.
 The sequoia class represent the tree that contains functions that will alter the shape of of it with highest branch.
 While sequoiaNode represent a single node leaf in the bst and its functions dictate wether or not the branch is at the highest length.

 ## Compiling
-This program is compile with c
+This program is compile with c++14 using Mingw64 sets.

->
+>g++ -o sequoia.cpp sequoia-driver.cpp

 ## Sequoia Class Functions